MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 This exercise includes the following tasks:

-1. Configure the GitHub Spec Kit in your development environment.
 1. Import the ContosoDashboard repository and initialize GitHub Spec Kit.
 1. Review the ContosoDashboard project and GitHub Spec Kit files.
 1. Generate a constitution based on repository files.